 Welcoming the autumn equinox with apple-picking and a harvest meal.
 These are all examples of rituals you can incorporate into your home life.
 They help children to mark the passing of time, to appreciate the changing seasons and the natural cycle of the earth.
 They foster family togetherness and position home as the central source for growth and discovery.

 Prioritizing nature, and integrating the natural world into your everyday rhythms, can be an important way to spark natural learning with little ones.
 Take a daily nature walk.
 Go puddle stomping.
 Jump in autumn leaves.
 Catch snowflakes.
+Connecting with nature on a regular basis is just a gift and one of our favorite benefits of homeschooling.

 Related: DIY Nature-Inspired Art Projects